deartc/FitBitLit/README.md

   This project  compares  the exercise data of four people as they  prepare for the Kentucky Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Go to fitbitlitgit.ipynb and use the Colab link to open up in Colab.
 Once open  run to  access updated data and answer yes when prompted.
 The Kaggle file KaggleFitbit can be accessed by clicking on Kaggle link and once opened up run it to update data.
 Tableau can be accessed by clicking on the Tableau link.
-I used the following: pandas, matplotlib.
+I used the following: pandas, matplotlib,sns.

 Category 1: Python Programming Basics